ritaNDU/languagesapp-assignment4-ritamerhej/README.md

 ## Challenges Found

-1. **Some Problems with Context ane state management** I was mutating state wihtout paying attention, so it took a while to fix the issue.
+1. **Some Problems with state management**
+   I was mutating state without paying attention, so it took a while to fix the issue.
 All was fine at the end.

 2. **Emulators and Responsive Design**
    My laptop ism't powerful enough to run emulators, therefore I could only test my design on thr Small Phone and Medium phone emulators.
 I also found responsive design tricky, but I got the hold of it (I hope so!) after some googling and some course reviewing.